tajazziahb/animal-likes/README.md

-# 🐾 Animal Likes
+# Animal Rater

-A simple Node.js and MongoDB app that lets users give an animal name and upload an image.
+Animal Rater is a full-stack web app that lets users upload and rate their favorite animals.
+What started as a static gallery evolved into a fully dynamic experience — users can now post new animals, upvote or downvote them, and even delete their own uploads.
+The interface combines a nature-inspired design with smooth live updates to make everything feel alive and interactive.

 ---

 [Link to view project](https://animal-likes-production.up.railway.app/)